-Subcontracted providers must follow same procedures as a contracted provider agency stated above in 2.3 - Contract Services.
+Subcontracted providers must follow same procedures as a contracted provider agency stated above.

 All grantees must report IDEA 619 pass-through funding to the school districts within their catchment area in the Other Expenses section.
 A Contractor Substantiation form is not required for those school districts.